 You can use this parameter conditionally to determine whether you want to do specific logging from your application.
 You can implement this parameter from PeopleCode using the %AppLogFence system variable.
 Complete documentation for this option is in the PeopleCode Developer's Guide.

-Enter the character set (ANSI or UNICODE) of the machine to which you typically write and read the traces and log files.
+Enter the character set (default is UTF-8) of the machine to which you typically write and read the traces and log files.
 If the character sets are not matched between the file and the machine, the file is unreadable.
+Supported character sets are:

 Note: The UNICODE character set can be used, but it will be deprecated.

 Enter a memory threshold for recyclable server processes running within the domain.
 When the server processes exceed the limit, the system restarts, or recycles, them.
 This setting applies to all recyclable server processes within the domain.
 If set to 0, this feature is disabled and the system recycles server processes according to the recycle count setting for that recyclable server process.

 To enable the restart memory limit, enter a value, in megabytes, as the memory threshold.
 For example, if you set the restart memory limit for the domain to 500, any recyclable server process running within the domain restarts after it has consumed 500 megabytes of memory and after the current service request has been processed.